 Under current tax law, a benefit of taking advantage of 179 versus bonus depreciation is the state of Minnesota conforms to the federal treatment.
 Whereas, if bonus depreciation is used, part of the expense is disallowed for Minnesota purposes.

 4. REPAIRS & MAINTENANCE

-Expenses to keep tangible property in good working order that do not prolong the useful life of the asset are generally deductible as repair and maintenance costs.
-However, transportation company owners may elect to capitalize certain repair expenses.
+Expenses to keep tangible property in good working order that does not prolong the useful life of the asset are generally deductible as repair and maintenance costs.
+However, transportation company owners may elect to capitalize on certain repair expenses.
 If repair expenses qualify as an improvement expense, the expense must be capitalized.

 Example: If a direct repair cost results in the betterment, restoration, or adaptation to a new or different use of the property, the expense should be capitalized.

 5. DE MINIMIS EXPENSING SAFE HARBOR

 A transportation company owner may make an election for a de minimis safe harbor expense to not capitalize amounts paid or incurred of no more than $2,500 during the tax year to acquire or produce a unit of tangible property.
 Amounts qualifying for the de minimis safe harbor may be currently deducted if they are otherwise deductible business expenses.